ProzorroUKR/openprocurement.api/docs/source/features/modify_framework_period.rst

         {
           "location": "body",
           "name": "data",
-          "description": "qualificationPeriod.endDate couldn't be more than 1461 full days from now" }
+          "description": "qualificationPeriod.endDate couldn't be more than 1461 full calendar days from now" }
       ]
     }